Camelbak Fourteener Hydration Pack Review

 The back panel of the Camelbak Fourteener is covered by a mesh fabric and has padding near the lower back and on the shoulder blades.
 The rest of the backpack back is open to allow for some ventilation.
 This is nice for a little ventilation, but by no means does it keep your back dry.
 To keep the Camelbak Fourteener secure on your body, there is a good sized and cushioned hip belt that keeps the bottom of the backpack snug to your hips.
 There is also an adjustable sternum strap to keep the backpack from sloshing around from side to side.
 One thing that I would have liked to see is a whistle on the sternum strap buckle.
 For your hydration storage, there is a separate zippered compartment that sits closest to your back.
 And while the hydration bladder sits next to your back, it can’t really be felt sitting against your back.

 I have been very pleased with the Camelbak Fourteener up to this point and I find it to be a great hiking companion.
-The 2011 Fourteener retails for $125 and can be found at a number of outdoor specialty retails and online stores.
+The Fourteener can be found at a number of outdoor specialty retails and online stores.
 For more information on the Fourteener and other Camelback products, please visit www.camelbak.com or www.amazon.com/camelbak.